MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 581 - Epilogue 1 - Guild Graduation - Partner finds that he can not evolve.md

 `Partner Name`: "I'll try it first."

-`Partner Normal`

-`Partner Name`: "Those that seek awakening..."
+`💬`: "Those that seek awakening..."

-`Partner Normal`

-`Partner Name`: "This is Luminous Spring.
+`💬`: "This is Luminous Spring.
 Do you seek to evolve?"

 `Partner Normal`